What is fiber?

 Imagine a data stream so blazing fast that computers connected to it often can’t keep up.
-NFOfiber’s basic, shared residential connection enables speeds of up to 1Gbps.
+Atherton Fiber’s basic, shared residential connection enables speeds of up to 10Gbps.
 This allows everyone in your house to stream movies at the same time without interruptions or buffering—even in bandwidth-hungry 4K resolution.
 Connections are symmetrical as well, so you can upload home video as quickly as you stream a film.

 What is a symmetrical connection?

 Over non-fiber Internet connections, upload speeds are much slower than download speeds.
 Fiber speeds are symmetrical, meaning data travels at the same speed in both directions, so you can post data as quickly as you stream it.
-Picture being able to simultaneously upload videos, chat live, sync to the cloud, and log into your company’s network, all at lightning-fast 1Gbps or 10Gbps speeds.
+Picture being able to simultaneously be on Zoom calls, play online games, upload videos, sync to the cloud, and log into your company’s network, all at lightning-fast 1Gbps or 10Gbps speeds.

 Why should I use fiber?

 For starters, fiber gives you much better bandwidth-data speeds-than standard copper connections.
 Fiber also preserves signal quality over long distances and though weather extremes.
 Our durable cables, similar to ones that have held up for decades, will support even greater speeds when they become available

 Unlike other fiber network operators (Google, AT&T, Verizon), NFOfiber lets you choose from a wide range of service providers that offer Internet access over our network.
 This gives you numerous options for speeds and pricing.

 What if my existing service is adequate?